 In fact, the internet is the largest source of business data on earth and it’s growing by the minute.
 The infograph below from Domo shows how much web data is created every minute from just a few websites out of a billion.

-This article will walk you through a simple process of getting web data using Import.io data extraction software.
+It’s clear the need for web data integration is greater than ever.
+This article will walk you through a simple process of pulling data from a webpage using Import.io data extraction software.
 First, let’s look at other uses of web data in business.

 How do businesses use data from a website?